 Reason 1: It’s a great conversation starter

 A lot of smokers usually start a conversation with a stranger asking for a light.
 Especially in parties and business gatherings, it helps many smokers to build a healthy and long conversation with strangers or friends.
 These days since the number of women smokers has increased rapidly in India a lot of male smokers enjoy this as a conversation starter.
 In a way, it’s a bonding activity that makes it easier to talk with others who are smoking.
 But it is actually a way of hiding yours under confidence.
 Will it not be better to work on confidence enhancing initiatives that help your personal growth as well as career growth?

 Reason 2: It’s a great stress reliever

-Am sure most of us have heard a smoker-friend say, “I am stressed and tired!!
+I am sure most of us have heard a smoker-friend say, “I am stressed and tired!!
 I need a smoke break.”
 This is because as it is taking a break from anything helps settle the nerves.
-Generally most smokers think smoking relaxes their nerves.
+Generally, most smokers think smoking relaxes their nerves.
 There is no confirmation that nicotine decreases anxiety or tension, it only serves as a stress reliever on a psychological note.

 Reason 3: Thinking it’s cool and kills boredom

-There are many people, especially the young smokers who smoke just to look cool in front of their friends and also sometimes to kill boredom.
-Most smokers compulsively feel the need to have a smoke while walking or driving or doing anything which is considered boring.
-Usually smokers end up puffing on a cigarette to do something stimulating as compared to non smokers.
+There are many people, especially young smokers who smoke just to look cool in front of their friends and also sometimes to kill boredom.
+Most smokers compulsively feel the need to have smoke while walking or driving or doing anything which is considered boring.
+Usually, smokers end up puffing on a cigarette to do something stimulating as compared to non-smokers.
 Someone once said, “When I see a smoker, I see a light at one end and a fool at the other”.

 Reason 4: To control their weight